VincentWei/minigui-res/README.md

 ### Adobe Free Fonts

-The fonts contained `adobe-fonts/` are licensed under the SIL Open Font License, Version 1.1.
+The fonts contained in `adobe-fonts/` are licensed under the SIL Open Font License, Version 1.1.
 For the complete license, please see LICENSE.txt file in abobe-fonts/.
 For more information, please visit: